-- Check the efforts of business partners to safeguard business continuity in the event of a wide-scale disaster;
+- Check efforts to safeguard business continuity in the event of a wide-scale disaster

-Toppan also monitors whether the Group’s procurement departments operate properly in accordance with the Basic Procurement Policy in their transactions with the suppliers.
+Toppan also sends suppliers questionnaires to monitor whether the Group’s procurement departments operate properly in accordance with the Basic Procurement Policy in their transactions with the suppliers.

 The Toppan Group promotes sustainable procurement based on the Basic Policy on Biodiversity.
-In procuring raw materials, the Group has formulated a set of paper procurement guidelines to advance the sustainable use of paper, a resource representing 70% of the Group’s material input.
+To govern the procurement of raw materials, Toppan has formulated a set of paper procurement guidelines to advance the sustainable use of paper, a resource representing 70% of the Group’s material input.

-As for the sustainable use of forest resources, the Group has cooperated with paper manufacturers in the supply chain to ensure that the lumber they use for paper production is legally obtained.
+To assure the sustainable use of forest resources, the Group cooperates with paper manufacturers in the supply chain to confirm that the lumber they use for paper production is legally obtained.